This week's community billboard

 BUNDAMBA:Mainly music, children 0-5years.
 9.30am during school term, Salvation Army, corner Brisbane Rd and Coal St $3/child, $5/family Sam 0406606722.

-CHUWAR:Adventure Plus Tivoli - an adventure based mentoring program for girls an boys prep to Year 12 filled with games, teaching life skills, making new friends.
+CHUWAR:Adventure Plus Tivoli - an adventure-based mentoring program for girls and boys prep to Year 12 filled with games, teaching life skills, making new friends.
 Camping program available, 7-9pm, school terms, 50 Coal Rd.
 0430368381.

 IPSWICH:Asbestos Support Group meets first Friday of each month, 10am-noon.
 Busy Beat Hub, The Mall.